YubiKey-5 Guide

 Generate a resident FIDO authenticator key for use with SSH.
 Resident keys store key handle information on the authenticator that simplify using the authenticator on multiple computers.

 The default OpenSSH application string is only ssh:, and must always begin with ssh:.
-This tutorial sets the application string to include the YubiKey owner’s name and the YubiKey’s serial number.
+This guide sets the application string to include the YubiKey owner’s name and the YubiKey’s serial number, which is useful when working with multiple YubiKeys or when creating multiple FIDO SSH keys on one YubiKey.

 ssh-keygen -t ed25519-sk \